At Long Last: American Holiday Wine Pairings

 As a harvest celebration whose centerpiece is the consumption of carefully prepared food items, it is wine’s raison d’etre.
 For the past two decades, Pinot Noir and Sauvignon Blanc have been the go-to wines for a Turkey dinner.
 But, American tastes have matured and the wine selections have broadened.
-Champagne and Rosés are often paired with starters, and a light Beaujolais, bold Zinfandel or Rhone-style red might make it to the table, depending on the hosts’ tastes.
+French Champagne and Rosés are often paired with starters, and a light Beaujolais, bold Zinfandel or Rhone-style red might make it to the table, depending on the hosts’ tastes.

 Christmas dinner, too, has come a long way from mulled wine or the bottle of Paul Masson on the table.
 Guests now enjoy starters with Prosecco, Cremant or Champagne.
 Traditional Christmas beef is highlighted by Cabernet Sauvignon, Bordeaux blends, Tempranillo or even Shiraz.
 And glazed ham has an array of unctuous white wine pairings such as Riesling or Gewurztraminer, in addition to the usual Beaujolais or Pinot Noir.

 Hanukkah’s traditional oil-fried foods reflect the origins of the holiday — a celebration in honor of the miracle of the cruse of oil that kept the Menorah lit for 8 days.
 Celebrations have moved beyond serving the time-honored Manischewitz white and red wines and cordials.
 Potato latkes are now paired with Prosecco or Sauvignon Blanc.
 Kugel is enjoyed with Pinot Noir or Riesling, depending on its ingredients.
 And, the sweet jelly donut-like Sufganiyot is enhanced by Champagne.